 The Foreign Literature and Languages Department has been an integral part of the evolution of the University of Massachusetts Dartmouth.
 Professors and full-time lecturers who have served the department in the past include Joseph Vinci, Wesley Panunzio, James Weeks, Antone Felix, Gregory Rocha, Maria Moreira, Lew Kamm, Mel Yoken, Eugene Masse, John Twomey, Maria Elisa Rocha, Giulio Massano, Deborah Lee, Suzanne Pelletier-Massano, Ida and Larry Washington, Joseph Bronstad, and Christina Biron.

-Part-time lecturers who have enriched the Department with their dedication and enthusiasm include Jane Campbell, Karen Aruri Carnes, Lorena Dauteuil, Dora Gonçalves-Currey, Jorge DeAbreu, Noemia DeMelo, Daniel Ouellette, Michael Whitten, Fadia Youssef, and Weihua Zhang.
+Part-time lecturers who have enriched the Department with their dedication and enthusiasm include Jane Campbell, Lorena Dauteuil, Daniel Ouellette, Michael Whitten, and Weihua Zhang.

 The Department's first secretary, Dorothy Hanley, arrived in the late 1970s.
-Upon her death in 1981, Alcina Galego replaced her.
-Since that time, Alcina was an essential and steadfast component in the efficient and successful operation of the Department until 2012.
-In January 2012, Wendy Holmes became the new secretary.
+After her death in 1981, Alcina Galego was hired as her replacement.
+Alcina was an essential and steadfast part of the successful operation of the Department until her retirement in 2012.
+Wendy Holmes then took over as the new secretary, and we were lucky to have her.
 Wendy passed away in 2018.
 She is sorely missed.